ahhmedmostafaa/Bank-App-System-Design/README.md

 - [ ] Implement the actual banking application based on this design
 - [ ] Add a summary table explaining each diagram's purpose
 - [ ] Embed diagram images directly in this README

----
-*This is a university project, further refined for demonstration purposes.*